 Don’t Burn Your Bridges

 Fast forward a little – 6 months, 1 year, 5 years… Who knows where you’ll be?
-In the future, you may find yourself wanting to work for or working with this business, manager or recruiter again.
+In the future, you may find yourself wanting to work for or working with this business, hiring manager or recruiter again.
 Therefore, it’s crucial that you don’t make a bad name for yourself.

 When you make the phone call and send your follow up email/letter, leave things open with phrases like, “I hope we cross paths again” or “Maybe we will work together in the future”.